PoliticalGraveyard.com

 Mrs. Carroll Johnston — of Morrilton, Conway County, Ark.
 Democrat.
 Delegate to Democratic National Convention from Arkansas, 1948.
 Female.
 Presumed deceased.
 Burial location unknown.

 Rose Bryant Jones — of Little Rock, Pulaski County, Ark.
 Republican.
-Candidate for Presidential Elector for Arkansas.
+Republican Presidential Elector for Arkansas, 2008 (voted for John S. McCain and Sarah Palin).
 Female.
 Still living as of 2008.

 Janice Judy — also known as Jan Judy — of Arkansas.
 Democrat.
 Social worker; member of Arkansas state house of representatives 7th District, 2001; candidate for U.S. Representative from Arkansas 3rd District, 2004.
 Female.
 Still living as of 2004.